shivamgolliwar16/Text-Summarizer/README.md

 # Text-Summarizer
-Text summirizer project following the tutorial on youtube by krishnaik
+Text summarizer project following the tutorial on youtube by krishnaik